bybrand/shortener-url/README.md

 # Shortener URL
-A dominant shortener URL enabled to many providers.
+A dominant URL shortener enabled to many providers.
 The idea with this extension is your changing between providers without changing lines of the code in the application.

-* Providers supported:: Bitly, and Reblandly.
+* Providers supported:: Bitly, and Rebrandly.

 ## Installation